 International applicants: The Test of English as a Foreign Language (TOEFL) is required of all applicants for admission to the Graduate School who are not citizens of the United States and whose native language is not English.
 A score of 550 (213 on the Computer-Based Test) or above is required for admission.
 The TOEFL requirement may be waived if the applicant has attended an American university on a full-time basis for a period of at least two academic years immediately preceding the anticipated entrance date.

 1) Email a current résumé to the Director of Choral Activities.

-2) Submit a 20-minute DVD of a recent rehearsal and performance.
-Applicants may upload the video to YouTube in lieu of a DVD.
+2) Upload a 20-minute video of a recent rehearsal and performance to YouTube.
 Submission requirements:

 ✳The camera angle should show a full frontal view of the conductor.